SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Every bit that you did, made you slightly better at debating, slightly better at organizing, and more knowledgeable of how people management works.

 Alright then, why have a recruitment in the first place?
 Why not just take everyone that wants to join the club, into the club?
-Having an inclusive round 1, round 2, and round 3, while
+Having an inclusive round 1, round 2, and round 3, while having a low bar for selectivity, gives us like 80% of the benefits that I talk about in [History](#history).
+And the best part is that people stop showing up to debates dur